SuiteApp Creation and Distribution

 Giving Users Dashboard Access to a SuiteApp

-You can provide target account users with visibility and access to your SuiteApps by including a Dashboard SuiteApp portlet script in each of your SuiteApp bundles.
+You can give target account users access to your SuiteApps by including a Dashboard SuiteApp portlet script in your bundles.
 This type of script provides a dashboard component for your SuiteApp, a portlet that is available to users from the Personalize Dashboard menu when the bundle is installed in an account.
 This menu includes a SuiteApps option.
-A user can click this option to get a quick view of the SuiteApps with a dashboard component that are installed in their account.
+Users can click this option for a quick view of installed SuiteApps with a dashboard component.
 These SuiteApps are represented by portlet icons in the Personalize Dashboard window.
-The icon for each SuiteApp is displayed with graphics that support its branding.
+Each SuiteApp's icon is displayed with its branding graphics.
 A user can double-click or drag a SuiteApp portlet’s icon to add a portlet to their dashboard that gives direct access to the SuiteApp.

 To add this capability to a SuiteApp, you can create a SuiteScript 2.0 portlet script that provides custom content.
 You can upload a graphics file to be shown as the icon in the Personalize Dashboard window.
 On the script deployment record for the new portlet script, you should indicate that the script is designed for a dashboard SuiteApp portlet.
 And you can indicate the graphics file to be shown for the SuiteApp.
 For more information, see SuiteScript 2.x Portlet Script Type and Guidelines for Creating a Dashboard SuiteApp Icon.

-After you have created the portlet script and edited its script deployment record, you should include the script in your SuiteApp.
+After creating and editing the portlet script, include it in your SuiteApp.
 On the Select Objects page of the Bundle Builder, you can indicate the script should be included in the bundle.
 The graphics file selected for the icon is automatically included in the bundle with the script.
 In accounts where the bundle containing the new script is installed, users can add the SuiteApp portlet to their dashboards.
 For more information, see SuiteApp Portlets.

 Be aware that changes to an icon associated with a dashboard SuiteApp portlet are always copied during a bundle update.
 This overwrite of the icon in the target account occurs even if the bundle preference is set to prevent the update of script deployments.